Ask your employees and customers: What is company culture? If you are not confident of their answer, you have some work to do.

 – Patty McCord, former chief talent officer for Netflix

 One aspect of culture that is often ignored and underestimated is the role of kismet.
 The culture of your organization is the consequence of sheer luck.
 Lots of decisions could have had disastrous consequences if they went in a different direction.

 Could you imagine seeing Eric Stoltz as Marty McFly instead of Michael J. Fox in “Back to the Future?”
 Tom Selleck as the dashing Indiana Jones, instead of Harrison Ford, in “Raiders of the Lost Ark?”
 The phrase “Must See TV” was coined at random from a guy who worked at NBC named Dan Holm.
 No research.
 No focus groups.
 The culture at NBC enabled him to have the freedom to try out the phrase.

 Human resources professionals may write phenomenal job descriptions, put together a killer recruiting ad, and place it in the right locales, but our recruiting pool is subject to the whims of those who see it and apply.
-The choice we make at the end of who to hire is a crapshoot.
+The choice we make at the end is a crapshoot.

-The daily reality of culture is similar.
-If we relocate our company from Green Bay, WI to Boise, ID, bring all the employees along and conduct the same work, it is unlikely that the same feelings of belongingness will carry over.
+The daily reality of a company’s culture is similar.
+If we relocate our company from Green Bay, WI, to Boise, ID, bring all the team members along and conduct the same work, it is unlikely that they will experience the same feelings of belonging and shared values.
 We need kismet and alchemy to enhance and amplify an organization’s missions, values, and beliefs.

 Culture, quite simply, is temporal.
 The real meaning of company culture is of its time and place.
-Those leaders and HR professionals who don’t take the time to reflect on their organizations and consider hypothetical constructs are missing out on an opportunity to improve the culture and, ultimately, the productivity of their companies.
+Those leaders and HR professionals who don’t take the time to reflect on their organizations and consider hypothetical constructs are missing out on an opportunity to to build a good company culture and, ultimately, increase company performance.